Page is blocked from indexing

 <meta name="robots" content="noindex">

-- Remove meta tags that block specific crawlers if these tags are present in the head of the page.
+- Avoid meta tags that block specific crawlers if these tags are present in the head of the page.
 For example:

 <meta name="Googlebot" content="noindex">